Table of Contents

-Radiation, cytotoxic drugs, and other gastrointestinal irritants cause the release of 5-HT from enterochromaffin cells, which in turn acts on 5-HT3 receptors present on the extrinsic primary afferent neurones of the enteric nervous system.
-These afferent neurons have connections with vagal and spinal visceral afferents which send impulses to the NTS and CTZ.
+Radiation, cytotoxic drugs and other gastrointestinal irritants cause the release of 5-HT from enterochromaffin cells, which in turn acts on 5-HT3 receptors present on the extrinsic primary afferent neurons of the enteric nervous system.
+These afferent neurons have connections with vagal and spinal visceral afferents, which send impulses to the NTS and CTZ.
 As 5-HT is released in large quantities, it may spill over into the circulation and reach the CTZ.
 It may be released from platelets as well due to the effect of inflammatory mediators.
-However, 5-HT is not the only mediator involved in such signals: many peptides and other messengers are also involved.
+However, 5-HT is not the only mediator involved in such signals; many peptides and other messengers are also involved.

-When the body is rotated, or equilibrium is disturbed, or as a result of ototoxic drugs, the vestibular apparatus generates impulses.
-These impulses reach the vomiting centre in the medulla oblongata, most of it being relayed from the cerebellum, and utilize muscarinic as well as H1 receptors.
-Unpleasant sensory stimuli such as a ghastly sight, bad odour, severe pain as well as fear, recall of a dreaded event, anticipation of an emetic stimulus (such as a repeat dose of Cisplatin) cause nausea and vomiting through higher centres.
+When the body is rotated or equilibrium is disturbed—or as a result of ototoxic drugs—the vestibular apparatus generates impulses.
+These impulses reach the vomiting center in the medulla oblongata (mainly via the cerebellum) and utilize muscarinic as well as H1 receptors.
+Unpleasant sensory stimuli such as a ghastly vision, bad odor, severe pain as well as fear, recalling of a dreaded event or anticipation of an emetic stimulus (such as a repeat dose of Cisplatin) cause nausea and vomiting through higher centers.

 Classification of Antiemetics